 Steam stripping may be the best technique to achieve your desired separation.
 Steam stripping, or steam distillation, is an effective method of separation that is often appropriate for: VOC removal from air or gas streams; purifying fouled wastewater; separating insoluble contaminants; or separating petrochemicals, fatty acids, soaps, and other organic compounds.

-Our distillation experts will take turnkey responsibility for your system, simulating your steam distillation process to find vapor-liquid equilibrium’s (VLE) or liquid-liquid equilibrium (LLE) and optimal operating conditions.
+Our distillation experts will take turnkey responsibility for your system, simulating your steam stripping process to find vapor-liquid equilibrium’s (VLE) or liquid-liquid equilibrium (LLE) and optimal operating conditions.
 A finalized design that meets your separation and budget goals is agreed upon, after which EPIC uses proven methods to fabricate a distillation module for your facility.
-Contact an EPIC engineer today to discuss your custom steam distillation column: (314)845–0077.
+Contact an EPIC engineer today to discuss your custom column: (314)845-0077.

 Proven Project Examples: Steam Stripping